rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.5 Name of manufacturer containing only addresses, signs, or initials

 <a name="4.223.5.1">4.223.5.1</a> If only the sign or initials of the manufacturer appear in lieu of the name, transcribe the statement containing the sign or initials as the name of manufacturer.
-If the name can be identified, supply it in square brackets or give the information in a note.
-See [Note on manufacture statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-manufacture-statement/).
+If the name can be identified, supply it in square brackets or give the information in a note on manufacture statement (see [4.226.5.1](DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.5.1)).

 Example: `[Cuchet] Rue et Hôtel serpente`

 **Note on Manufacture Statement:** `Cuchet listed as printer in Quérard, J.M.
 La France littéraire.`

 (*Comment:* A separate note is used to provide a full citation for the reference to the manufacture statement)